 In his first season with Wesleyan as an assistant, Meriwether helped lead the team to a 17-13 overall record during the 2015-2016 season and a seventh place finish in the MEC.
 Meriwether worked extensively with Wesleyan's post players including 2nd team All-American and the nation's leading rebounder Tanner McGrew.

 Prior to his time at Wesleyan, he had spent the last three years in central Virginia coaching some of the top players in the country as the assistant coach and recruiting coordinator for Boo Williams' 17-Under EYBL team.

-Under Williams, he coached six McDonald's All-Americans, as well as the No. 10 pick in last year's NBA draft, Thon Maker.
+Under Williams, he coached six McDonald's All-Americans, including the 14th pick in the 2017 NBA Draft, Edrice "Bam" Adebayo, and the 10th pick in the 2016 NBA draft, Thon Maker.

 During his time with Williams, he also helped the team achieve a 2014 final national ranking of fourth in the country and bring home the first Super Showcase National Championship in program history.
 For his accomplishments Meriwether was selected as a head coach for the 2015 Mary Kline Classic.

 In addition to his work with Williams, Meriwether also has extensive coaching experience at the high school and post-graduate level.

 He spent the 2014-2015 season as an assistant coach at Genesis Academy in Lynchburg, Va.

 Prior to taking the position at Genesis Academy, Meriwether spent two years as an assistant coach and recruiting coordinator to the post-graduate basketball team at Fork Union Military Academy.